How do you identify your ideal customers? What makes them tick? Are they men or women? Young or old? Rich or poor? Are they educated or uneducated?

 When you start thinking about audience segmentation, you might want to consider some questions: Who are my ideal customers?
 Where do they live?
 What age group do they belong to?
 What kind of income level do they have?
 And what other characteristics do they share?

-You’ll need to conduct research and analyse data to answer these questions.
+You’ll need to conduct research on Google, etc., and analyse data to answer these questions.
 Once you’ve got the answers, you can create segments of your target audience and tailor your marketing messages accordingly.

-More ways to broadcast your message in an increasingly digitised business landscape.
-Options abound, from social media and Pay-per-Click (PPC) ads to email and SMS marketing.
+There are more ways to broadcast your message in an increasingly digitised business landscape.
+The options abound, from social media and Pay-per-Click (PPC) ads to email and SMS marketing.

-But simply doing so with no clear audience in mind can only harm your digital marketing strategy.
+But simply doing so with no clear audience can only harm your digital marketing strategy.

 Different audiences react differently to marketing efforts, and timing is crucial as style, tone, and even your digital marketing channel.
 Thus, you’ll need to perfect your audience segmentation to ensure optimal outreach and marketing budget.